 5. Memory Matters

-Next on the agenda is installing computer memory.
+Next on the agenda is installing the best RAM to take care your computer memory.
 Push down the latches at either ends of the DDR4 slots on your motherboard.
 Then line up the notch on the bottom of the memory with the notch in the slot.
 After that, you can install the memory by carefully pushing down both sides of the memory into the slot.
 You should hear a clicking sound as the memory secures into place and the latches click back up.

 Make sure you use the farthest and second closest slot from the CPU if you’re only using two memory sticks.
 Complete that and you’ll be good to go.